 Customer feedback surveys

-Running customer feedback surveys is one of the most popular and effective ways to collect customer feedback, for quite a few reasons.
-Not only they are easy to set up and don't require much time or effort, but they also allow you to get client feedback at scale.
+Running customer feedback surveys is one of the most popular and effective ways to collect customer feedback for quite a few reasons.
+Not only are they easy to set up and don't require much time or effort, but they also allow you to get client feedback at scale.

 This way, you can configure and distribute: